Welcome to Elora en Plein Air

 75 Melville Street, Elora

-- Enjoy the show, meet the artists and perhaps find a piece that will go home with you!
+• Enjoy the show, meet the artists, and buy a piece that gives you joy!

 The Grand Prize winner receives $1000